-Pay network fees and vote
+Pay network fees, vote and stake

 - The funds and securities on the Testnet aren't real and have no material value;